 We weren’t fancy at all with our organization, but it made a world of difference.

 We just used hooks, laundry bags, bins and some leftover clips from our pantry organization to assign a space for every tool.
-We don’t use these everyday or even every week, so even though it looks like a tight fit, it will be much easier to get to these seasonal items when we need them.
+We don’t use this everyday or even every week, so even though it looks like a tight fit, it will be much easier to get to these seasonal items when we need them.

 One side is more for gardening items and the other side is for construction tools.
-There is also another compartment with its own door for bigger items like the lawn mower and pressure washer where we were also able to fit the weed eater.
+There is also another compartment with its own door for bigger items like the lawnmower and pressure washer where we were also able to fit the weed eater.

 There is more decluttering to be done in our basement with construction materials and we might be able to fit more in the shed later.
 But it’s already so nice to have everything off the floor.